jimfinnis/jcf12/content/project/angort/index.md

 # with a local variable i.

 (|:i|
-    # f or each key, store the iterator value in "i" so it's
+    # for each key, store the iterator value in "i" so it's
     # accessible within a closure
     ?Keys each { i!i
         # create a pair consisting of the iterator (i.e. key name)